dfki-ric/pytransform3d/README.md

 The API documentation can be found [here](https://rock-learning.github.io/pytransform/).

 The docmentation of this project can be found in the directory `doc`.
+Note that currently sphinx 1.6.7 is required to build the documentation.
 To build the documentation, run e.g. (on unix):

     cd doc
     make html